openordu/ordu-ui/src/about.md

 article: false
 title: About
 ---
-# Ignored
+# About
 ## About this project

-Place your introducation and profile here.
+Place your information here.